RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 In contrast to other CP/M implementations, CP/M-IDE includes performance optimised drivers from the [z88dk](https://github.com/z88dk/z88dk).
 The z88dk RC2014 support includes serial interface drivers for the ACIA Serial Module, for the SIO/2 Serial Module, and for the Single and Dual UART Serial Modules.
 Two disk interface types are supported, being the IDE Hard Drive Module for PATA attached drives of all types and also the Compact Flash Module for Compact Flash Cards and Adapters.

-While multiple configurations are possible, and can be build up as desired, the most common options are provided as prebuilt HEX files which can be simply burned to a 32kB ROM.
+While multiple configurations are possible, and can be built up as desired, the most common options are provided as prebuilt HEX files which can be simply burned to a 32kB ROM.

 - The RC2014 Z80 CF SIO build supports the __RC2014 Pro__ with the standard SIO/2 Serial Module and the Compact Flash Module 2.0 in their usual configurations.